 - Avoid skin contact with sewer water, if your cut while working in sewer water contact your physician.

 - Do not allow children to play in areas contaminated by sewage backup.

 - Do not eat or drink anything exposed to sewer water.

-- Keep contaminated objects, water and hands away from face.
+- Keep contaminated objects, water, and hands away from the face.

 - Wash hands immediately following contact with sewer water or contaminated objects and surfaces.